 Where next for ESG? – An evolving approach for trustees

 Environmental, Social and corporate Governance (ESG), has been one of a number of issues vying for trustee attention in the last few years, often with limited success.
-Now, however, it seems that consideration of the impact of ESG factors on long-term financial risk is set to gain the weight of legislation behind it, with the DWP announcing plans to consult on clarifying ESG fiduciary duties in the Occupational Pension Schemes (Investment) Regulations 2005, in June 2018.
+Now, however, it seems that consideration of the impact of ESG factors on long-term financial risk is set to gain the weight of legislation behind it, with the DWP consultation launched in June 2018 seeking to clarify ESG fiduciary duties in the Occupational Pension Schemes (Investment) Regulations 2005.
 It is expected that reforms will also extend to contract-based pension schemes.

 The time has come therefore for trustees’ to really think about their desired approach for ESG and how to incorporate sustainability and other financially material factors into their investment process.
 For example, it is likely that schemes’ will need to update their Statement of Investment Principles (SIP) to demonstrate compliance with their legal duties on evaluating long-term investment risk.